koodikulma-fi/data-signals/README.md

 ### library: createDataSource

+- `createDataSource` returns a function for reusing/recomputing data.
-- `createDataSource` always receives `(...args)` and uses an extractor function to produce final arguments for the producer callback.
+- The function receives custom arguments and uses an extractor to produce final arguments for the producer.
-- The producer is triggered if the argument count or any argument value has changed: `newArgs.some((v, i) !== oldArgs[i])`.
+- The producer is triggered if the args count or any arg has changed: `newArgs.some((v, i) !== oldArgs[i])`.
 - The level of comparison can be customized by the optional 3rd argument.
-- When used, the data source can receive multiple arguments, but most often a single argument is given, say, an immutable data state of a context.
+Defaults to 0: if any arg not identical.

 ```typescript